Springfield and Hampden County Massachusetts free clothes, furniture, school supplies and clothing closets.

 Clothing closet address is 287 State Street, Springfield, MA, 01105

 The center is open about 4 hours per day.
 The Hampden People's Center provides free, gently used clothing and other household goods to those in need of assistance.
-Items passed out can include winter coats, backpacks for students, and professional work attire such as suits or dresses.
+Items passed out can include winter coats, school backpacks for students, and professional work attire such as suits or dresses.
+Some basic furniture (kitchen utensils and simple furniture) may be offered too.

 Providence Ministries for the Needy, Inc